g-sferr/K-Means_ClusteringAlgorithm/utils/commands_recap/commands.md

 ## Short Command Recap

-Remeber to roperly set the "config.properties" file before launch the application.
+Remeber to properly set the "config.properties" file before launch the application.

 #### compile command on hadoop